bgonzalezbustamante/academic-kickstart/Netlify/content/cps-ranking/series/2021-09-01-impact-ranking.md

 **Would you like to suggest someone?**

-Please send an email to <i class="fas fa-envelope"></i> bastian.gonzalezbustamante@politics.ox.ac.uk
+Please send an email to <i class="fas fa-envelope"></i> bastian.gonzalezbustamante@politics.ox.ac.uk.

-**How to download and cite this dataset?**

-González-Bustamante, B. (2021). *Chilean Political Science Impact Ranking Dataset*.
-University of Oxford, Universidad de Santiago de Chile (USACH) and Training Data Lab.
-[Data collected on September 1, 2021].
-DOI: [10.17605/OSF.IO/M3NZD](http://doi.org/10.17605/OSF.IO/M3NZD)